Azure/Enterprise-Scale/docs/wiki/FAQ.md

 For example:

-- Conceptual architecture without any networking or connectivity options can take around five minutes to deploy.
+- Reference implementation without any networking or connectivity options can take around five minutes to deploy.
-- Conceptual architecture with the hub and spoke networking options, including VPN and ExpressRoute gateways, can take around 40 minutes to deploy.
+- Reference implementation with the hub and spoke networking options, including VPN and ExpressRoute gateways, can take around 40 minutes to deploy.

-## Why are there custom policy definitions as part of enterprise-scale architecture?
+## Why are there custom policy definitions as part of enterprise-scale reference implementation?

 We work with and learn from our customers and partners.
 This collaboration helps us evolve and enhance the reference implementations to meet customer and partner requirements.
 As part of this interaction with customers and partners, we might notice policy definition gaps.
 In those cases, we create and test a definition to fill the gap and include it in enterprise-scale architecture for everyone to use.

-We then work with the Azure Policy and associated engineering teams to convert the new custom policy definition into a built-in definition.
+We then work with the Azure Policy and associated engineering teams to continuously transition the new custom policy definitions into built-in policy definitions.

-## Where can I see the policy definitions used by enterprise-scale landing zones reference implementation?
+## Where can I see the policy definitions used by the enterprise-scale landing zones reference implementation?

 You can find a list of policy definitions here: [Policies included in enterprise-scale landing zones reference implementations](https://github.com/Azure/Enterprise-Scale/blob/main/docs/ESLZ-Policies.md)